kaleshwar-2005/Learning-Path-Generator/README.md

 streamlit run app.py
 ```

-The application will be available at `http://localhost:8501` by default.
+The application will be available at 'https://learning-path-generator.onrender.com/'

 ## Usage